bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 p.pos() # (4, 5)
 ```

-The class above defines three methods.
-The `__init__` method is the constructor method, `pos` returns a tuple of the object's position and `set_pos` changes the object's position.
+The class above defines 3 methods.
+The `__init__()` method is the constructor, `pos()` returns a tuple of the object's position and `set_pos()` changes the object's position. `self.x` and `self.y` are member variables mutated by the various methods.
-The data being manipulated by the method is the `self.x` and `self.y` properties.

 ## Anonymous function

 Anonymous functions are functions without an assigned name.
 They are used to perform one-off tasks.
-The code below is an example of anonymous functions in python.
+The code below is an example of and anonymous function in Python.

 ```python
 lambda x: x * x
 ```

-They can also be used as an expression known as **lambda expression**.
-They can then be assigned to variables.
+Anonymous functions are also called **lambda expressions**.
+The functions can then be saved in variables.

 ```python
 sq = lambda x: x * x